rwinlib/gcc-4.9.3/readme.md

  - Latest `Rtools33.exe`: https://cran.r-project.org/bin/windows/Rtools/
  - Latest R-devel-493 build: https://cran.r-project.org/bin/windows/base/R-devel-493-win.exe

 This [wiki](https://github.com/rwinlib/r-base/wiki/Testing-Packages-with-Experimental-R-Devel-Build-for-Windows) page has more instructions for getting started with the new toolchain!
+Please open an [issue](https://github.com/rwinlib/r-base/issues) if your package has problems with the new toolchain.
+Please make sure to verify that the problem does not appear for regular R-devel with the old toolchain.

 ### Summary